flutter-go-study/flutter-auth-firebase/README.md

 The app consists of three pages:

-- `LoginPage`: This page allows users to log in using their email address and password, or with their Google account.
-The app uses Firebase Authentication and the `google_sign_in` package to handle the login process.
+- `LoginPage`: This page allows users to log in using their email address and password, or with their Google or Apple account.
+The app uses Firebase Authentication and the `google_sign_in` and `sign_in_with_apple` packages to handle the login process.
 - `RegisterPage`: This page allows users to register for the app using their email address and password.
 The app uses Firebase Authentication to handle the registration process.
 - `HomePage`: This page displays a welcome message to the user after they have logged in successfully.

 ## Conclusion

-Building a simple Flutter app with Firebase Authentication and Google Sign-In is a great way to learn how to integrate Firebase and Google services into your apps.
-By following the steps outlined in the README, you can easily set up Firebase Authentication and Google Sign-In in your app and create a login page, registration page, and home page.
+Building a simple Flutter app with Firebase Authentication, Google Sign-In and Sign-In with Apple is a great way to learn how to integrate Firebase and Google services into your apps.
+By following the steps outlined in the README, you can easily set up Firebase Authentication and Sign-In with Apple in your app and create a login page, registration page, and home page.
 This project can serve as a foundation for more complex apps that use Firebase for data storage and other features.
 With Flutter, Firebase, and Google services, you can quickly develop high-quality mobile apps that are scalable and easy to maintain.